Is Cloud Hosting Right for You?

 What Are the Drawbacks?No hosting system is perfect.
 We all know that and will generally accept it.
 But it doesn’t mean we have to drop down the quality of usage.

-It Rely On Internet Connection
+1. It Relies On Internet Connection

 The key disadvantage of cloud-based hosting is that the Web (internet) may go down on your end, or on the cloud service’s end.